cycleplatform/docs-portal/docs/reference/environments/services/discovery.md

 **Empty Set Delay** - a setting between 0 and 1 second.
 Users that would like to purposely delay an empty DNS response so that populated responses would arrive first can use this setting to do so.

+**Recent Lookups** - all DNS lookups made through the discovery service within the last 24 hours.

 ## Forcing Random IP Order From Discovery

 When discovery returns a list of IP's after a DNS lookup the list is sorted by proximity to the requesting instance.
 If